“The book was better.”

 - Look for movie clips on FluentU.
 FluentU is specifically designed to teach you English through real-world videos, including movie trailers and clips (as well as music videos, inspiring speeches, new reports and lots more).

-Every clip comes with interactive subtitles.
+Worried you won’t understand real English movies?
+Well, every clip comes with interactive subtitles.
 You can click any word to instantly see its definition while you watch.
 There are also flashcards and fun quizzes built into every video.

 You can easily search for the name of a book or movie that interests you, or simply explore the “mini-movies,” “movie trailers” and “clips” categories.